-By 1200 AD, the Mongol and Turkic people of Central Asia had pretty much finished pushing the Indo-Europeans out of power in Central Asia and West Asia, and had taken over ruling the whole area.
 About 1180 AD the Mongols elected a new king, Genghis Khan (Khan means king), who was very ambitious and energetic.
-Genghis Khan soon formed alliances with the Turkic groups near him, so that he ruled both the Mongols and the Turks.
-He then had to fight against other Mongols who wanted to rule, but by 1206 AD Genghis Khan had gotten control of all of them.
+He soon formed alliances with the Turkic groups near him, so that he ruled both the Mongols and the Turks.
+He then had to fight against other Mongols who wanted to rule.
+But by 1206 AD he had gotten control of all of them.

 Like earlier Persian and Chinese rulers, Genghis Khan then reorganized the Mongol army to be more professional.
 He issued a new law code, announcing his intentions to rule as the emperor of a civilized state, not the leader of clans and families as before.